Galapagos

 After enjoying our box-lunches, we will descend the eastern slope and visit a stand of Polylepis forest for Giant Conebill, Black-backed Bush-Tanager and Páramo Tapaculo.
 Behind the forest there is a beautiful lake in which Silvery Grebe, Andean Coot, Andean Ruddy-Duck and Andean Teal can be found.

-Later we will reach Guango Lodge at around 2700m which maintains a beautiful garden with many flowers and feeders for Hummingbirds.
+Later we will reach Guango Lodge, elevation 2700m, which maintains a beautiful garden with many flowers and feeders for Hummingbirds.
 Up to 12 species can be seen in one day and this must be the best place in the world to see Sword-billed Hummingbird.
 Other special hummers here include the very rare Mountain Avocetbill, Tourmaline Sunangel, Glowing and Golden-breasted Puffleg.
 At dusk we will look for Rufous-bellied Nighthawk.

 White-capped Dipper